cjbayliss/alloc/doc/documentation.rst

     - Homepage Private Mode: Prevent someone who is standing over your shoulder from seeing financial amounts on the homepage.

-    - Homepage New Time Sheet Item Hint: Display the add new time sheet item hint box on the home page.

 #.
 Once you've made the changes you need to make, click the 'Save' button.